SevenPico/terraform-aws-express-step-function-error-notification/README.md

 # Terraform AWS Step Function Error Notification

-This module sets up an error handling and notification system for AWS Step Functions using EventBridge Rules, SQS DLQ, CloudWatch Alarms, and SNS Topics.
+This module sets up an error handling and notification system for AWS **Express** Step Functions using EventBridge Rules, SQS DLQ, CloudWatch Alarms, and SNS Topics.
 It provides an EventBridge Pipe to allow operators to turn on/off dead letter queue reprocessing.

 ## Architecture Diagram